Uruguayan Air Force Flight 571: Reaching the ridge top

 On the third morning after starting out, Canessa stayed back at the camp site.
-Vizintín and Parrado reached the base of a nearly vertical 100 m wall.
-The wall was covered with snow and ice.
+Vizintín and Parrado reached the base of a nearly vertical 100 m wall, covered with snow and ice.
 Parrado used a stick he brought along to carve steps in the ice wall.
 He reached the 14,774 ft ridge before Vizintín.
 Believing he would see the green valleys of Chile to the west, he was stunned when he was faced with seemingly unending snow-capped mountain peaks extending in every direction.
 Vizintín and Parrado descended and rejoined Canessa as the sun set.
 They sipped cognac from a bottle they had found in the tail section of the aircraft and Parrado said: "Roberto, can you imagine how beautiful this would be if we were not walking dead?"

 They realized their rescue-seeking expedition was going to take much longer than they had anticipated.
 They decided that Vizintín should return to base camp so the other two might have enough food to complete their journey.
 Vizintín's return was entirely downhill and he used an aircraft seat as a makeshift sleigh to make it back down to base camp within the hour.

 From their bivouac spot the night before, Parrado and Canessa took three hours to climb to the 14,774 ft ridge.
-When they reached the top and only saw snow-capped mountains in every direction, Canessa thought, "We're dead!".
+When they reached the top and only saw snow-capped mountains in every direction, Canessa thought, "We're dead!"
 Parrado told Canessa, "We may be walking to our deaths, but I would rather walk to meet my death than wait for it to come to me."
 Canessa agreed: "You and I are friends, Nando.
 We have been through so much.
 Now let's go die together."
 Parrado saw two lower peaks near the western horizon that were clear of snow, with the valley at the foot of their mountain slowly winding its way towards those peaks.
 Parrado was sure the valley was the way out of the mountains and refused to give up hope.
 They followed the ridge towards the valley for a considerable distance as they descended.